 ZayZoon was created to help you get ahead of sudden expenses, protecting your sense of financial wellness, to boot.
 Through partnerships with payroll and employers, ZayZoon gives employees access to their earned wages, well before payday, so they can avoid payday loans, overdraft fees, you name it.

-To see how ZayZoon can help you or your employer get access to on-demand pay, click here for more information.
+To learn more about how ZayZoon can help you or your employer get access to on-demand pay, click here.